 There are hundreds of academic partnerships with two- and four-year colleges that offer associates and bachelors degrees in conjunction with Registered Apprenticeship certificates across the country.

 In Kansas, college departments collaborate with local industry partners to customize certificate and/or degree programs that will best meet industry educational and training needs.
 These programs may include employer-specific courses as well as an integration into mainstream college work.
-These programs actively involve local employers in the educational process, including recruiting, selection, curriculum development, and related work experience.
+These programs actively involve local employers in the educational process, including recruiting, selection, curriculum development and related work experience.

-STRA programs are formally Registered Apprenticeship programs that allow students to begin their chosen career pathway training while still in high school.
+Youth Registered Apprenticeship programs are formally Registered Apprenticeship programs that allow students to begin their chosen career pathway training while still in high school.
 As a high school student completing graduation requirements and taking CTE classes, an employed STRA student receives part-time. on-the-job training as an apprentice/employee from a Registered Apprenticeship sponsor/employer.